mark-jordanovic-lewis/eyeseeyouseevee/routes/README.md

 # todo
 - installer so the user and deps can be built
   - add user creation to dockerfile when done
+  - add nginx user to groups with access to web files
+  - nginx user should be the one that sets up the docker box
 - fix 403 issue
 - serve to authBox on Ingress
   - strip and save nginx log headers on authBox ingress